Translating…

 When did Quantova launch, who founded it, and who runs it?

+Quantova was developed between 2021–2025 and launched publicly in 2026.
 The project was initiated by an individual known as Mintos Indigo.
-Beyond this name, no personal details are disclosed.
-From its inception, Quantova was designed to operate without dependence on a single founder or controlling entity.
+From inception, Quantova was architected to minimize reliance on any single founder.

 Who runs Quantova today?

-- Developers who design, implement, and propose protocol upgrades
+• Developers who design, implement, and propose protocol upgrades

 The role of the Quantova Foundation